gifmura/docker-sample/README.md

 ## Preface

-This application runs on MySQL and sbt application on their docker container.
+This application runs on MySQL and a sbt application on their docker container.

 ## Usage